Silvio O. Conte: Death and burial

-Congressman Conte died at age 69 of prostate cancer in Bethesda, Maryland on February 8, 1991.
+Conte died at age 69 of prostate cancer in Bethesda, Maryland, on February 8, 1991.
 He is buried in St. Joseph's Cemetery in his home town of Pittsfield.
 More than 5,000 of his constituents waited in line in 5 F weather to attend his wake at tiny All Souls Church, his childhood church, in Pittsfield.

-His funeral was attended by four U.S. Cabinet secretaries, 100 members of Congress, and the sitting Vice President of the United States, Dan Quayle.
+His funeral was attended by four U.S. Cabinet secretaries, 100 members of Congress, and the sitting vice president of the United States, Dan Quayle.
 He was eulogized by long-time political friends Tip O'Neill (former U.S. Speaker of the House) and Senator Edward Kennedy.

 He was survived by his wife Corinne (née Duval), and their four children.
 John Olver, a Democrat, succeeded him in Congress.